RedSquirrrel/todo/tasks.md

 Your users should be able to:

-# View the optimal layout for the app depending on their device's screen size - DONE
+## View the optimal layout for the app depending on their device's screen size - DONE

-See hover states for all interactive elements on the page

-# Add new todos to the list - DONE
+## Add new todos to the list - DONE

-Mark todos as complete + add "text-decoration: line-through"

-# Delete todos from the list - DONE
+## Delete todos from the list - DONE

-Filter by all/active/complete todos
-Clear all completed todos

-# Toggle light and dark mode - DONE
+## Toggle light and dark mode - DONE

-Bonus: Drag and drop to reorder items on the list
+## Bonus: Drag and drop to reorder items on the list - DONE

-- for commit
-  changed icons adding svgs, changed dark mode to be default mode
+See hover states for all interactive elements on the page;

+Mark todos as complete + add "text-decoration: line-through";

+Filter by all/active/complete todos;

+Clear all completed todos;